raycast/script-commands/README.md

 ![Toast](https://github.com/raycast/script-commands/blob/master/screenshots/toast.png?raw=true)

 In `fullOutput` the entire output is presented on a separate view, similar to a terminal.
 This is handy when your script generates output to consume.
 In `compact` mode the last line of the standard output is shown in the toast.
-And in `silent` nothing is shown and the Raycast window is closed.
-This mode is good for quick interactions.
+And in `silent` mode the last line (if exists) will be shown in overlaying HUD toast after Raycast window is closed.

 ### Error Handling

 If the script exits with a status code not equal to 0, Raycast interprets it as failed and shows a toast that the script failed to run.

+### $PATH and Login Shell

+The script is running in non-login shell to avoid loading additional information from profiles.
+However, if you need to run your script as login-shell, you can specify an argument after shebang, e.g. `#!/bin/bash -l` for bash.
+We also append "/usr/local/bin" to $PATH variable so you can use your local shell commands without any additional steps.
+If this is not enough, you can always extend the `PATH` by adding `export PATH='/some/extra/path:$PATH'` at the top of your script.

+### Troubleshooting

+If script doesn't appear in commands list, make sure these requirements are met:
+* Script file is executable (you can run `file <path to script>` command in terminal to check it)
+* Filename doesn't contains `.template.` string
+* All required metadata parameters are provided.
+See in the table above which parameters are required.
+* You use either `#` or `//` comments for metadata parameters
+* You pressed "Reload" button in Script Commands preferences

+If nothing helps, try to go step by step from a [template](https://github.com/raycast/script-commands/blob/master/script-command.template.sh) script command or use one of the examples in this repo.

 ## Community